-The First-Generation Student Groups is a community of graduate students who are the first generation in their family to graduate from college.
+The First-Generation Student Group is a community of graduate students who are the first generation in their family to graduate from college.
 Our supportive peer community is focused on connecting students with professional development and personal resources to support student success and enhance the graduate school experience!

 We meet monthly with an agenda that is driven entirely by student interests.
 Activities include seminars/workshops, mentoring opportunities, and career discussions with leaders in diverse fields related to biomedical sciences.